 Z-Score Calculator

-Calculate z-scores from a raw value using either a dataset or manually provided mean and standard deviation
+Calculate a z-score from a raw value using a dataset or manually entered mean and standard deviation

 Example Results